 BabyTV character, Oliver the monkey, is taking a bubble bath and his soap keeps making colored bubbles in the air.
 Oliver calls out a specific color and toddlers use the space bar to pop them.
 Colorful Bubbles is an easy game for the youngest computer users.
 Other fun features include:

-- Option to use space bar or one-click mouse skills to pop balloons (when using space bar, the correct color balloons automatically pop)
+- Option to use the space bar or one-click mouse skills to pop balloons (when using the space bar, the correct color balloons automatically pop)

 - Engaging sounds like a light 'pop' when a balloon breaks or a slightly louder 'pop' when the mouse hovers over a bubble

 - Display image of the selected color remains on the screen during each round

 - Automatic progression to the next color when all correct bubbles are popped

 - A cute song at the end with automatic progression back to the beginning of the game

 Colorful bubbles teaches basic colors in five rounds and displays game progress on a sidebar using stars.
 The game does not have a full-screen option but is set up so there are not many other items your child can accidentally click on.
 You need Adobe Flash Player for this game.